nolanyee/data-science-portfolio/music-transcriber/README.md

  <img src="images/MusicFig27.png" width ="900">

+It is clear that the rhythm is quite inaccurate in all 3 cases.
+The recall and precision of notes is fairly good for the first two excerpts, but the third one is very poor.
+This is probably because the tempo was faster, but also because quite a few notes were on the wrong octave.
+This is the octave error mentioned above.

+All 3 audio files were piano recordings, so the note start times were clear.
+One can imagine that for other instruments, especially stringed instruments, the results will be even worse.
 Because of all the assumptions made during the transcription process, it is clear that the transcription results are not very accurate.
 An expert can easily transcribe more accurately than this program.
-Though this project did not produce an accurate or usable algorithm for transcription, it demonstrates the complexity of music transcription process and some of the challenges it poses.
+Although this project did not produce an accurate or usable algorithm for transcription, it demonstrates the complexity of music transcription process and some of the challenges it poses.